Supporting the Arts is Good for the Community

 Volunteer hours are available on both a regular and on-call basis during weekdays and weekends year round.
 Volunteer assignments are based on the needs of the Museum and the applicant’s interests and skills.

 The Internship Program at the Museum of Art – DeLand provides a wide variety of educational and professional training opportunities for college students.
-Museum internships are designed primarily for students majoring in or studying art history, art education, communications and public relations, marketing and information technology.
+Museum internships are designed primarily for students studying art history, studio art, or art education.

 Museum internships are non-paid, but academic credit may be received depending on the intern’s college program.
 Students are encouraged to ask their school’s academic advisers about the process for receiving academic credit.

-Internships are designed to last at least 6 weeks (60 hours) and typically no more than 12 weeks (120 hours), or the equivalent of a school term or semester.
-Interns are expected to work 8 to 10 hours per week.
+Internships are designed to last for a semester.
+Interns are expected to work 8 to 10 hours per week or as required for college credit.
 Schedules are arranged to meet both the needs of the student and the Museum.